Andreesson and other Silicon Valley VCs have chimed in warning on the growth of vacuumous business models built on hype and hope.

 Comments feed for this article

-Trackback link: https://www.graemespeak.com/2014/09/27/when-the-market-turns-a-bunch-of-startups-will-vaporize/trackback/
+Trackback link: http://www.graemespeak.com/2014/09/27/when-the-market-turns-a-bunch-of-startups-will-vaporize/trackback/